buryhoganllc/sonic-playground-guides/guides/intuiface.md

 - Turn on the television manually via the power button under the lower right bezel, or via the remote control in Curatorial labeled “Samsung DU7200.”
 - Locate the appropriate Logitech controller and press the `Function` and `F11` keys simultaneously (`FN` + `F11`).
 - This will cycle display modes, and you will see the Attract screen appear on the television.
+Continue to cycle through display modes until the correct layout is achieved.

 #### Via Jump Desktop